ankit2nexus/MetaBolic-Backend/README.md

 ---

-**🎯 This simplified structure makes the project much easier to understand, maintain, and extend while preserving all functionality.**
+**🎯 This project provides a clean, well-documented health articles API with comprehensive scraping capabilities and excellent documentation for easy understanding and maintenance.**